 Oak wilt is caused by the fungus Bretziella fagacearum (formerly Ceratocystis fagacearum).
 While this disease has not been observed in Vermont, oak wilt has become a major pest in parts of central and eastern United States.

 The fungus grows into and throughout the water conductive tissues (sapwood) of the host tree.
 This causes a defensive reaction in the tree, which results in further plugging of the tree’s vessels.
 The tree’s ability to uptake water is compromised, causing a wilting syndrome, and often leading to mortality.

 No species of oak is known to be immune to this vascular disease.
 Over 35 species of native and exotic oak are susceptible.

 signs and symptoms

-- Some trees die within 1 or 2 months of onset.
-Most die within a year.
+- Trees may die in as little as 1 or 2 months of infection and most die within a single year.

 See image slideshow above for signs and symptoms.

 Oak wilt was first identified in 1944, in Wisconsin but due to difficulty isolating and identifying the fungus, the extent of the disease and its impact were not understood until the 1980s.
 The origins of the disease remain unknown.
 Some scientists think it is an exotic disease to the United States, although it has not been reported anywhere else in the world.
 Others argue that the fungus is native to the eastern United States and that it has become more prevalent in recent years due to an increase in modes of infection (tree wounding due primarily to home construction in oak woods).